Top 10 Website Design Trends for Startups in 2024

 Check Dash’s homepage for a prime example of text-only design.

-Website designs have come and gone, but minimalism remained unfazed.
+Website design trends have come and gone, but minimalism remained unfazed.
 In fact, it evolved into a deeper version, ultraminimalism.

 Some websites refuse to conform to the web design stereotypes, and they strip away every necessity to the bare minimum.
-This website design trend agrees with the demand for faster page load speed and user experience.
+This is among the website design trends that agree with the demand for faster page load speed and user experience.
+If you’re creating an online store, this is one of the website design trends to use.

 Although it gives off a “no-effort” vibe, it actually takes a trained eye to pull off.
 Creating an ultra minimalist website design requires a skilled eye to know what element stays or which goes and a deep understanding of typography, colour theory, negative space, etc.